garden-io/garden/docs/basics/installation.md

 #### Step 3: Install other dependencies

 Use your preferred method or package manager to install `git` and `rsync`.
+On Ubuntu, that's `sudo apt install git rsync`.

 #### Step 4: Install `garden-cli`

 Once you have the dependencies set up, download the Garden CLI for your platform from our [latest release](https://github.com/garden-io/garden/releases/latest) page, extract and make sure it is on your PATH.
+E.g. by extracting to `~/.garden/bin` and adding `export PATH=$PATH:~/.garden/bin` to your `.bashrc` or `.zshrc` file.

 ## Minikube